odysseymemoirs/curs_ti_174/README.md

-# Face and Age Detection using Openc
+# Face and Age Detection using OpenCV

 ## Installation(Windows)